-Determine Form and Content of Self-Evaluation • The Directors and Governance Committee determines the form and content of the evaluation each year, taking into account director and stockholder feedback and best practices.
-The Directors and Governance Committee has considered whether to engage a third party for the evaluation.
-Discuss in Executive Session • The self-evaluation takes place in executive session using a compilation of unattributed responses, which is provided to directors in advance of the meeting.
-Respond to Feedback Based on director feedback, changes are considered and, as appropriate implemented.
+OVERVIEW OF ROADS OF F. F.V.
+ALLIATION PROCESS OVERVIEW OF BOARD SELF-EVALUATION PROCESS Determine Form and Content of Self-Evaluation The Directors and Governance Committee determines the form and content of the evaluation each year, taking into account director and stockholder feedback and best practices.
+The Directors and Governance Committee has considered engaging a third party for the evaluation.
+In 2021, the Committee determined to add individual director interviet to the self-evaluation process for 2021.
+Individual Director Interviews Individual interviews with each independent director were conducted by the Independent Chair and the Chair of the Directors &amp; Governance Committee.
+Topics included director skills, board practices and committee rotation.
+Discuss in Executive Session The self-evaluation takes place in executive session using a compilation of unattributed responses, which is provided to directors in advance of the meeting.
+Respond to Feedback Based on director feedback, changes are considered and, as appropriate, implemented.

-For the evaluation of 2020, the Directors and Governance Committee considered the form of the evaluation and determined to use a questionnaire soliciting qualitative commentary and quantitative ratings from each director.
+For the evaluation of 2021, the Directors and Governance Committee considered the form of the evaluation and determined to use a questionnaire soliciting qualitative commentary and quantitative ratings from each director and add individual director interviews to the self-evaluation process.

 The questionnaire begins with open-ended discussion questions and also solicits the directors' views on topics such as:

-- the Board's key priorities - the Board's knowledge base
+- the Board's key priorities

+- the Board's knowledge base

-- the Board's interaction with management - the Board's structure, composition and committees - fulfillment of the Board's and committees' responsibilities - Board meetings and related processes
+- fulfillment of the Board's and committees' responsibilities

+- the Board's interaction with management

+- the Board's structure, composition and committees

+- · Board meetings and related processes

-Recent changes to the questionnaire include adding a discussion question about which changes in 2020 to maintain, modify or restore and deleting discussion questions that have not solicited meaningful feedback.
+Recent changes to the questionnaire include adding discussion questions about the Company's investment in ESG and the principles of stakeholder capitalism.
 Changes made in response to director feedback from the Board evaluation have included changing committee assignments.